 "It remains, however, the responsibility of every individual, as it is for anyone in the UK, to pay the right amount of tax on their income."

 What does this mean for the future of IR35 reform?

 The Association of Independent Professionals and the Self-Employed (IPSE) believe that this case proves that HMRC can get their message across about ‘disguised employment’ without having to reform IR35 any further.

-This refers to the Autumn Budget’s big pledge to extend the IR35 reforms of the public sector to the private sector too.
+This refers to the Autumn Budget’s big pledge (external link) to extend the IR35 reforms of the public sector to the private sector too.

 Others simply believe that HMRC’s inability to communicate efficiently means that there are still many contractors working inside IR35 that genuinely don’t believe it applies to them, and extending the new rules to the private sector will not improve this.

 One of the key takeaways for contractors from this case should be to make sure that they get their contracts reviewed before commencing any work.
 And not by just anyone.

 The tribunal heard that Ackroyd was given assurance from her accountant that everything was in order with her contract, and that she would be operating outside of IR35, which presses the point that the only person assuring you should be a legal IR35 expert.

 Christa Ackroyd, by her own admission, believed that she had been operating as an independent contractor.
 And like Ackroyd, the majority of contractors who end up in this position genuinely believe that they have been operating outside of IR35 too.